What to Expect with Hydrocephalus Shunt Surgery

 • Pulse oximeter-measures the amount of oxygen in your blood.

-For a VP shunt, the lower catheter (or abdominal/peritoneal catheter) is passed under the skin through the fatty tissue, coming to rest in the belly through a small opening in the lining of the abdomen where the excess CSF will eventually be absorbed.
-The incisions are then closed and sterile bandages are applied.
+• VP Shunt.
+A ventriculoperitoneal (VP) shunt is passed under the skin through the fatty tissue, and guided to the belly through a small opening in the lining of the abdomen, where the excess CSF will eventually be absorbed.

-For a VA shunt, the lower catheter is passed under the skin through the fatty tissue using a needle and then is inserted into the right atrium of the heart where the excess CSF goes into the bloodstream.
-An incision in the collar bone area is closed and a sterile bandage is applied.
+• VA Shunt.
+A ventriculoatrial (VA) shunt passes the lower catheter under the skin through the fatty tissue and into the right atrium of the heart, where the excess CSF goes into the bloodstream.

 NOTE: Ask your neurosurgeon or Advanced Practice Provider (APP) about specific precautions with a VA shunt.